How to Grow Crown of Thorns From Cuttings

 Whatever medium you choose, be sure to keep it moist but not wet.
 Otherwise, the cuttings could rot rather than root.

 Transplanting the Cuttings

 In three to six weeks, when the crown of thorn cuttings have begun to sport new growth, transplant them.

 If the cuttings are small, transplant then into a soil-less potting mix.
 Otherwise, regular potting soil is fine (Bryant 99-100).

 Have you ever started a plant from a cutting?

 Increase your chances of successfully propagating plants from cuttings:

 - Use a sharp, clean cutting tool.
-(Blades may be cleaned with a solution of 9 parts water & 1 part bleach.)
+(Blades may be cleaned with a solution of nine parts water & one part bleach.)

 - Take cuttings from new growth.